stackbit-projects/lakecitydigital-7cb08/content/pages/index.md

       that our work should always best capture a businesses essence,
       as we embark to build positive,
-      relatable identities for both our urban
+      relatable identities for both urban
       and rural clientele.
     actions:
       - type: Button